hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### buildPaymentReq \( wh, submitterDid, inputs, outputs \) -&gt; \[ paymentReq, paymentMethod \]

-Builds Indy request for doing tokens payment according to this payment method.
+Builds Indy request for doing payment according to this payment method.

-This method consumes set of UTXO inputs and outputs.
+This method consumes set of inputs and outputs.

 Format of inputs is specific for payment method.
 Usually it should reference payment transaction with at least one output that corresponds to payment address that user owns.